 If you're looking for a unique feature at your wedding, reception, birthday, corporate celebration, or other special event, consider having Skip creates a painting of it, live, as it happens.
 Guests can watch the painting develop during the course of the event.
 Afterward, Skip will take it back to the studio to bring it up to his high standards of finish.
 When delivered, you'll have a high-quality painting that will be a family heirloom for generations.
 For more information, visit the Asheville Event Paintings site.

-NOTE: Due to the coronavirus pandemic, Skip is unable to accept any commissions for the rest of 2020.
+NOTE: Due to the coronavirus pandemic, Skip is not accepting any live commissions for the rest of 2020.
 Many of his clients have rescheduled for next year, and as a result, his 2020 calendar is full until July.